sydspost/Garmin-Connect-Workout-and-Schedule-creator/README.md

 The worksheet "workoutType" contains the following columns:

   Name:         Short name of the workout type<br>
-  Value:        Reference to the Garmin Connect API definitions f.e. swimStrokeType, stepTypeId of sportTypeId.
-Access to the Garmin API documentation is only<br>
+  Value:        Reference to the Garmin Connect API definitions f.e. swimStrokeType, stepTypeId of sportTypeId.<br>
-		granted to professional developers, so getting these values is only possible via reversed engineering.
-So define a workout with the appropiate<br>
+                Access to the Garmin API documentation is only granted to professional developers, so getting these<br> values is only possible via reversed engineering.
+So define a workout with the appropiate sport type, <br>
-		sport type, step type and/of swimstroke type.
-Export this workout to json format and open the downloaded file in a editor/viewer.
-Determine the<br>
+	        step type and/oR swimstroke type.
+Export this workout to json format and open the downloaded file in a<br>
-		appropiate values for sportTypeId, stepTypeId or swimStrokeTypeId or other Id's and coupled workoutType<br>
+	        editor/viewer.
+Determine the appropiate values for sportTypeId, stepTypeId or swimStrokeTypeId or other Id's<br>
+		and coupled workoutType<br>
   apiType:	definition of the Id type, f.e. sportTypeId or stepTypeId etc.<br>
   workoutType:	definition of the workoutType or excercise, also use reversed engineering to find out the appropiate values<br>
   category:	category of the excercise, also use reversed engineering to find out the appropiate values<br>
   Description:	Free description, is not used by the workout creator<br>

+!
+Hidden rows are skipped !

 **Reversed engeneering a new workout type**